We've put all the past papers into a single booklet so you can print them out.

 Junior Certificate Home Economics

 Junior Cert Home Ec has a direct relevance to the present and future life of every young person.
-Its purpose is to equip young people in certain important skills for living as individuals and of establishing and developing a stable environment for their families.
-It encompasses studies of many of the processes which are necessary for day to day living, particularly within the household.
+Its purpose is to teach young people important skills for living as individuals and how to create a stable environment for their families.

 Junior Cert Home Economics remains a very popular subject with around 20,000 candidates sitting the paper each year, this comprises around 35% of all the students who sit the Junior Cert in a given year.